resthub/resthub.org/spring-stack.rst

 	    }
 	}

-RESThub builtin Spring profiles have the same name than their matching module :
+RESThub built-in Spring profiles have the same name than their matching module :
 	* resthub-jpa
 	* resthub-mongodb
 	* resthub-web-server